-Taxable income includes fares, tips or bonuses from the digital platform.
+Taxable income includes fares, tips or bonuses.
 You must declare it in your income tax return.
 This applies even if you're providing ride-sharing services on a casual basis to supplement your income from another job or other business activities.

 You can also claim deductions for expenses that directly relate to earning your ride-share income.

 Because you are operating a business, if you earn income from ride-sharing services you need to include this income and the deductions in your income tax return regardless of how much you earn.